Top Sirloin Steak: What it is and How to Cook it

 This is why we recommend grilling as the best option.
 You will get a flavorful exterior sear while retaining all the beefy, interior flavor.

-Grilling isn’t the be-all-end-all for top sirloin preparation, though.
 Pan searing and oven broiling also yield fantastic results.

 Try combining the two for perfect medium-rare.
 Just be sure your pan is thick and screaming hot (cast iron works wonderfully here).

-Be careful to monitor the internal temperature of top sirloin steak with a meat thermometer as anything over medium (140°F) will cause the meat to dry out quickly.
-An instant read thermometer like the ThermoWorks ThermoPop will serve you well here.
+Be careful to monitor the internal temperature of top sirloin steak with a meat thermometer, as anything over medium (140°F) will cause the meat to dry out quickly.
+An instant-read thermometer like the ThermoWorks ThermoPop will serve you well here.

 Tenderizing methods